PythonistaGuild/TwitchIO/README.rst

 An Asynchronous IRC/API Wrapper currently in Development for TwitchBots made in Python!

-Official Documentation: `Click Here! <http://twitchio.readthedocs.io/en/latest/twitchio.html>`_
+Official Documentation: `Click Here! <http://twitchio.readthedocs.io/en/latest/twitchio.html>`_ For more support, you can join the `Discord server! <https://discord.me/twitch-api>`_

 Current Development and Goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~